dennisb1239/Coursera_Capstone/README.md

 ### Conclusion

 Given the results discussed above, it is clear that only 2 cities can be considered a realistic alternatives compared to the current location in London: Paris and Dublin.
-This recommendation can be used for a in detail review of locations, involving other factors which were not included in this investigation, e.g. taxes to pay, infrastructure etc.
+This recommendation can be used for an in detail review of locations, involving other factors which were not included in this investigation, e.g. taxes to pay, infrastructure etc.